-The MSAN program has a robust student support structure by which the SSS team acts as a liaison between students and the program or faculty when issues arise.
+MSAN has a robust student support structure by which the SSS team acts as a liaison between students and the program or faculty when issues arise.
 Most student complaints (e.g., late grading, unclear feedback, inability to register for a desired class) are brought to the program's attention quickly through SSS so that mediation and resolution can occur in a timely manner.

-The MSAN program provides detailed rationales when communicating decisions on students' petition, and it is common practice for either the SSS team or Program Director to speak with the student to ensure accurate and complete information.
+MSAN provides detailed rationales when communicating decisions on students' petition, and it is common practice for either the SSS team or Program Director to speak with the student to ensure accurate and complete information.